hannes-brt/hebel/README.md

 ## Models

-Right now, Hebel implements only feed-forward neural networks for classification on one or multiple tasks.
-Other models such as neural network regression, Autoencoder, Convolutional neural nets, and Restricted Boltzman machines are planned for the future.
+Right now, Hebel implements feed-forward neural networks for classification and regression on one or multiple tasks.
+Other models such as Autoencoder, Convolutional neural nets, and Restricted Boltzman machines are planned for the future.

 Hebel implements dropout as well as L1 and L2 weight decay for regularization.